Auto-evaluation

 Select an item

 Question 6.
-What is the main use of the Missing type in Julia?
+What is the output of the following code?

 end